 Safety and Benefits of Roundabouts vs. Traditional Intersections

 Every year, nearly 800,000 crashes occur at intersections in the United States.
-This means that 36% of all traffic crashes are intersection related.
+This means that 36% of all traffic accidents are intersection related.
 The Department of Transportation (DOT) estimates that the reason for such a high collision percentage at intersections is that drivers don’t adequately follow the criss-cross design of intersections.
 DOT analysis shows that “turning with an obstructed view” at an intersection is 335 times more likely to cause a critical crash than at any other location.
 Based on these facts, the United States has attempted to make intersections safer by slowly implementing roundabouts.

 Roundabouts are extremely popular in Europe as a way to decrease intersection congestion and collisions.
 Since roundabouts eliminate the need for traffic to cross one another, side impact collisions and turning collisions are greatly decreased.
 The National Highway Traffic Safety Administration has even included roundabouts as one of its nine proven safety countermeasures for decreasing intersection collision risks.
 Roundabouts alone are estimated to lower risks by nearly 82% over traditional intersections as a result of unique design and safety benefits that normal intersections lack.

 - Slower speeds.
 Since roundabouts are circles and require the driver to be in the state of a constant turn in order to properly navigate without rolling his car, he must maintain a slower speed than if he were going through a straight intersection

 - Fewer impact points.
 Roundabouts all but eliminate head-on and high speed right angle collisions by limiting impact sites from 28 potential collision points (normal intersection) to eight possible points (roundabout).